vitas2201/anycubic-4max/README.md

 Marlin 1.1.9 is the final release of the AVR-only flat version of Marlin Firmware, so there will be no further 1.1.x releases.
 However [`bugfix-1.1.x`](https://github.com/MarlinFirmware/Marlin/tree/bugfix-1.1.x) will continue to receive patches for critical bugs, so be sure to test it (or [`bugfix-2.0.x`](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x)) before reporting any bugs you find in 1.1.9.

-## Marlin 2.0.x

-[Marlin 2.0](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x) is the future, featuring a much-improved hierarchical file structure and full [32-bit support](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x) via a Hardware Access Layer (HAL).
-Marlin 2.0 continues to work with [Arduino IDE](https://www.arduino.cc/en/Main/Software) for the platforms it supports, and the excellent [PlatformIO IDE](https://platformio.org/platformio-ide) is recommended for the next generation of ARM-based boards.
-If you're looking for the very best that Marlin has to offer and aren't bothered by a few rough edges, give version 2.0 a try!

 ## Contributing to Marlin

 Click on the [Issue Queue](https://github.com/MarlinFirmware/Marlin/issues) and [Pull Requests](https://github.com/MarlinFirmware/Marlin/pulls) links above at any time to see what we're currently working on.